Ballard transit expansion study

 Exploring transit possibilities between downtown Seattle and Ballard

-Sound Transit and the Seattle Department of Transportation (SDOT) are partnering on a study of possible transit improvements between Ballard and downtown Seattle.
-The outcomes of the study are:
+Sound Transit and the Seattle Department of Transportation (SDOT) partnered on a study of possible transit improvements between Ballard and downtown Seattle.
+The study outcome supports:

-- Support implementation of the Seattle Transit Master Plan
+- Implementation of the Seattle Transit Master Plan

-- Support future Sound Transit Board discussions on long-range high capacity transit (HCT) options.
-This study will also examine HCT rail potential in this corridor, using light rail as the representative transit mode.
+- Future Sound Transit Board discussions on long-range high capacity transit (HCT) options.
+This study also examine HCT rail potential in this corridor, using light rail as the representative transit mode.

-By partnering and increasing efficiencies, Sound Transit and the City of Seattle are saving planning dollars during this project development phase.
-This study began in early 2013 and is scheduled to be complete by mid-2014, with opportunities for public involvement.
+By partnering and increasing efficiencies, Sound Transit and the City of Seattle saved planning dollars during this project development phase.
+The study began in early 2013 and was complete in mid-2014.

 Construction of any potential future transit extensions would be subject to Sound Transit and City policy decisions and identification of funding sources.
 Voter approval is required for potential Sound Transit investments.

 Project phase: Planning study